pr8teen/accident-epics/README.md

 ## Who is it for?

-- **Individuals** who want to keep a personal log of accidents or safety incidents.
-- **Small organizations** (like clubs, local businesses, or community groups) needing an easy way to record and review accidents.
+- **Local Police Stations** needing an easy way to record and review accidents. or safety incidents.
-- **Safety teams** who want a quick overview or basic analysis for accident prevention.
+-
 ## Features

 - Record accident reports with essential details.